/r/coins Frequent Coin List (FCL)

 Welcome to the /r/coins Frequent Coins List!
 We get asked about identifying coins a lot and what they may be worth, these ones especially.
 Have a look below, see if your coin matches one on the list, and if so, you now know what it is!

 HOW TO USE THIS LIST: Scroll down until you see something on the LEFT side that shows your coin, or something very similar.
 The identification for it, and some additional info, is on the RIGHT side.
+You can click or copy the link at the top of the identification to be taken directly to that coin in the future.

 What it looks like:What is it?